 Paul was diagnosed with Parkinson’s Disease a little over 3 years ago.
 He recently completed a 2-year phase 3 clinical trial that will hopefully lead to a successful conclusion to the slow the progression of the disease.
 He is looking forward to participating in another trial soon.

-Paul is managing well and remains determined not to let Parkinson’s define his life.
-He is the 2nd year of a phase 3 clinical trial that will hopefully lead to a successful conclusion to the slow the progression of the disease.
-Paul has an amazing attitude and continues to be ahead of the curve with his fitness regime.
-Monday thru Friday, he starts with 30 minutes of stretching and weights followed by a 2-3 mile run.
-Then together, Paul and I do a balance yoga workout followed by a 10 mile bike ride.
+Paul has an amazing attitude and remains determined not to let Parkinson’s define his life.
+Although he is experiencing some progressions of the disease, Paul’s fitness regime continues to be ahead of the curve.
+Monday thru Friday, he starts with 30 minutes of stretching and weights followed by a 3-mile walk, with an occasional run.
+Then together, Paul and I do a balance yoga workout followed by an 11-mile bike ride.
 And all of this is finished before 8:00AM.
-On the weekends, we are normally off at daylight for a 10-25 mile ride.
+On the weekends, we are normally off at daylight for a 11-25 mile ride.
 Paul is my inspiration, and as he often reminds me, my perspiration.